tgcHAI/wiseMMDC/README.md

 - No data collection or storage
 - Client-side only calculations
 - Compliant with RA 10173 (Data Privacy Act of 2012)

+✅ **💾 Local Storage Feature**
+- **Automatic Data Persistence**: All form inputs are automatically saved to browser's localStorage
+- **Data Restoration**: When you refresh the page, all your data is restored exactly as you left it
+- **Comprehensive Storage**: Saves income data, all expense fields, custom fields, and edited labels
+- **Smart Management**: Data expires after 30 days to prevent stale information
+- **Visual Feedback**: Toast notifications confirm when data is saved or restored
+- **Error Handling**: Graceful handling of localStorage errors with user notifications
+- **Privacy Safe**: Data never leaves your browser - completely local storage

 ---